Must-Have Indoor Seed Starting Supplies

 Watering Tools

-Seeds and seedlings are very particular about how much water and humidity they require.
-Too much water can rot seeds or roots and cause mold or fungus growth.
-Underwatering can cause plants not to grow or make them sick.
+Seeds and seedlings require precise amounts of water and humidity as they grow.
+Too much water rots seeds or roots and causes mold and fungus growth.
+Underwatering weakens plants, leaving them susceptible to pests and diseases.
 The tools and techniques below will help you water and maintain your seedlings correctly:

 - Use humidity dome covers to keep soil warm and moist so seeds germinate.